 In workplace management, an addition is the process of preparing a workspace for a new employee, contractor, or other occupant.
-That usually includes assigning space, setting up IT equipment, enabling access, updating workplace systems, and making sure the person can work effectively from day one.
+It usually includes assigning space, setting up IT equipment, enabling access, updating workplace systems, and making sure the person can work effectively from day one.

 Within the MAC framework, an addition is the process of preparing the workplace for a new occupant.
 It ensures that the right space, systems, access, and information are in place before the person starts using the office.